nus-cs1010/2324-s1/docs/guides/exercises.md

-# Programming Assignments and Exercises
+# Programming Exercises

 Programming cannot be "studied".
 Students must practice what they learn, through solving programming problems, to attain the skills of computational problem-solving in C.

 CS1010 provides close to 90 programming questions for students to practice.
-Among these, about 25 of the questions are graded.
-These are organized into 8 programming _assignments_.
-The remaining questions are ungraded and are organized into 14 programming _exercises_.
+These are organized into 11 weekly programming exercises.

 ## General Advice